 How Do People Get Out of Religious Cults?
 (Includes “Stages in Leaving the Cultic System”)

-Why it’s Hard to Leave Philadelphia Church of God (Written by ex-PCG member but applicable to those in any of the totalistic Herbert Armstrong groups)
+Why it’s Hard to Leave Philadelphia Church of God (focuses on the fear members experience; although written by ex-PCG member, it is applicable to those in any of the totalistic Herbert Armstrong groups)